KatieMurenbeeld/VIP_NLP/README.md

 2. k nearest neighbors
 3. random forest

 The trained models were saved as RDS files and uploaded to the TDM server.
-These models were then used to predict the values of a corpus of grizzly bear articles.
+These models were then used to predict the values of a corpus of grizzly bear articles. these predictions were saved as the `grizzly_bear_0*_preds_gamma.csv` files and downloaded from TDM.